 (Storage capacity required to store one hour of 8K media.)

 Notice that in all three charts, the shape of the curve is the same, only the amount of data being transferred changes.
 For example, 60 fps 1080p ProRes 422 requires 132 GB to store per hours while 60 fps 8K ProRes 4444 requires 5,091 GB!

 NOTE: While many high-end productions are now shooting HDR material at bit-depths up to 16-bit, the general relationship of frame rate to storage remains the same, though the specific numbers will vary by frame size and codec.

 When working with HD media, it is easy to assume that our storage can easily handle different frame rates – and it can, because the amount of data being transferred each second is relatively small at small frame sizes.

-However, changing frame sizes require a close examination of our storage as frame rates also increase.
+However, changing frame rates require a close examination of our storage as file sizes increase significantly as frame rates increase.